bio-ontology-research-group/DeepMOCCA/README.md

   -of, --out-file TEXT            Output result file --help                          Show this message and exit.
   ```

+* `example_file.txt` - An example file for test a one patient which include set of genes with their corresponding multi-omics features.

 #### Cancer types and Anatomical locations parameters
 ```